TheTechSearch

 Check Price on Amazon

 The trade-off is smart features.
-No app store to speak of.
+No real app store.
 No phone calls from the wrist.
 Basic notification viewing without rich replies.
 If you want a fitness computer that also tells time and shows notifications, the Venu 4 is perfect.
 If you want a wrist computer, look at Apple or Samsung.

 Apple Watch SE 3